pbrazeale/100-Days-of-Code/README.md

 ### Day 007 Hangman
 Knew I needed a holding list, tried turning the display into a list, but that approach failed.
 The solution to use a holding list of guessed letters, seems so obvious after the fact.
 Didn't download the starter software, so no word list file, and no hangman ascii art, but otherwise I think I demonstrated the core concepts well.

+### Day 008 Caesar Cipher
+Easy enough, though my approach was not nearly as elegant.
+I ended up creating a second list, which obviously wasted memory space, and would fail if I were trying to shift a much larger data list.
+Regardless, I am pleased to have thought through a solution on my own and solved it.